alexpolt/luple/README.md

   Struct Reader can detect and create a type list of the data member types of a flat data structure if they are literal, non-const/non-reference types.
 So, it's a form of primitive RTTI.
   We can turn the type list into a luple, so that means we can type cast our data to luple.
-  Check the [blog post][b] for more details about the technique and some online examples.
+  Check the [blog post][b] for more details about the technique and online examples.
+  The API description is in the header.

 <!--
 ## The Great Type Loophole